charlytron/ZTM/Sect-22-APIs/apis.md

 How does Skyscanner do it?
 They don't store the the flight information in their own databases;
 rather, this dynamic data is elsewhere, frequently updated in the database of each airline.

-Besides, Not all potential customers will look to American Airlines' website to evaluate air fares.
-Nowadays, a customer benefits from a more global perspective, from seeing on a page all of the fares of all available flights to their destination.
+And who needs Skyscanner?
+Well, not all potential customers will view one airline website to evaluate air fares.
+Nowadays, a customer benefits from a more global perspective, from seeing on a page the fares of all available flights to their destination.

 So AA joins the game, allowing its fares to be listed on these third-party sites.

-But how are Skyscanner's servers able to deliver the ever-changing fares of all airlines, all in one place?
+But how are Skyscanner's servers able to deliver the ever-changing fares of all airlines that wish to fly me to Rio.
 After all, they may only have remote access to the airlines' databases.

-That's where APIs come in handy; they allow the airline and the third-party website to share data, to connect to and communicate with what were once closed systems.
+That's where API keys come in handy; they allow the airline and the third-party website to share data, to connect to and communicate with what were once closed systems.
 These strangers can now wave to eachother, or at least make fetch requests.